LEBaz2211/kubernetes_tutorial/DEPLOYMENT_TUTORIAL.md

 kubectl -n ingress-nginx port-forward svc/ingress-nginx-controller 443
 ```

 We can reach our controller on the server ip now, as we don't have a services yet, we should se a 404 page

 ## Step 4: Containerizing and Deploying Your Website

-If you only want to test the deployment and you will be using the provided k8s_manifests to deploy the mock_website, you can skip this step because the deployment files are already configured to use the images that are pushed to my dockerhub.
+If you only want to test the deployment and you will be using the provided kubernetes_manifests to deploy the mock_website, you can skip this step because the deployment files are already configured to use the images that are pushed to my dockerhub.
 Keep in mind that if you want to use your own images, you will need to follow the steps below to containerize and push your images to dockerhub.
 You will also need to update the deployment files to use your images.

 Before deploying your website to k8s, it's essential to containerize both the frontend and backend components and prepare your Kubernetes deployment and service configuration.